Matt Dillon: Career

 In 1978, Jane Bernstein and a friend were helping director Jonathan Kaplan cast the teen drama Over the Edge when they found Dillon cutting class at Hommocks Middle School in Larchmont.
 Dillon auditioned for a role and made his debut in the film.
 The film received a regional, limited theatrical release in May 1979, and grossed only slightly over $200,000.
 Dillon's performance was well-received, which led to his casting in two films released the following year: the teenage sex comedy Little Darlings, in which Kristy McNichol's character loses her virginity to a boy from the camp across the lake, played by Dillon, and the more serious teen dramedy My Bodyguard, where he played a high-school bully opposite Chris Makepeace.
 The films, released in March and July 1980, respectively, were box office successes and raised Dillon's profile among teen audiences.

 Another of Dillon's early roles was in the Jean Shepherd PBS special The Great American Fourth of July and Other Disasters.
 The only available copies of this film are stored at UCLA, where a legal dispute makes it unavailable to the public.
 One of his next roles was in Liar's Moon, where he played Jack Duncan, a poor Texas boy madly in love with a rich banker's daughter.

 He won the role of Dallas "Dally" Winston in Francis Ford Coppola's 1983 cinematic adaptation of S. E. Hinton's novel, The Outsiders, and shared the screen with an ensemble cast that included Tom Cruise, Emilio Estevez, Leif Garrett, C. Thomas Howell, Diane Lane, Rob Lowe, Ralph Macchio, and Patrick Swayze.
-He had previously appeared in another adaption of one of Hinton's novels with Emilio Estevez, Tex (1982), and he and Diane Lane appeared in Coppola's second adaptation of a Hinton novel, Rumble Fish (1983).
+He had previously appeared in another adaptation of one of Hinton's novels with Emilio Estevez, Tex (1982), and he and Diane Lane appeared in Coppola's second adaptation of a Hinton novel, Rumble Fish (1983).
 All three films were shot in Tulsa, Oklahoma, Hinton's hometown.
 He followed those up with The Flamingo Kid in 1984.
 He made his Broadway debut with the play The Boys of Winter in 1985.
 Dillon did voiceover work in the 1987 documentary film Dear America: Letters Home from Vietnam.
 In 1985, Dillon was namechecked in the lyrics of the Roger Daltrey song 'After The Fire' (written by Pete Townshend).
 In 1989, Dillon won critical acclaim for his performance as a drug addict in Gus Van Sant's Drugstore Cowboy.

 Dillon continued to work in the early 1990s with roles in films like Singles (1992).
-He had a resurgence when he played Nicole Kidman's husband in To Die For (1995), as well as starring roles in Wild Things (1998) and There's Something About Mary (1998), for which he received an MTV Movie Award for Best Villain.
+He had a resurgence when he played Nicole Kidman's husband in To Die For (1995), as well as starring roles in Beautiful Girls (1996), In & Out (1997), Wild Things (1998) and There's Something About Mary (1998), for which he received an MTV Movie Award for Best Villain.